jssting/LMU-Sound-Shift-Installer/README.md

 This application will allow you to set a beep sound to be set to match a specific RPM to support optimimal shifting and draws inspiration from the `Sound Shift` app created for IRacing, but was recreated from the ground up for LMU.

 ## How does it work
 It uses the `rFactor2SharedMemoryMapPlugin64.dll` telemetry Plugin dll which provides the telemetry, and uses the LMU API's for static data.
-The LMU Shift Sound then uses the stream to get the Car and Team Name, Gears, RPM's etc and uses the data to play a beep sound at the time where the set Limit matches the current gear and engine RPM, helping you to easily get a audible notification at the optimal shift point that you can adjust.
+The LMU Shift Sound then uses the stream to update Gears and RPM's etc and uses the data to play a beep sound at the time where the set Limit matches the current gear and engine RPM, helping you to easily get a audible notification at the optimal shift point that you can adjust.

 ## Installation